Agrarian socialism: Khmer Rouge

 Once the Communist Party of Kampuchea (CPK/Khmer Rouge/Angkar) came to power in Cambodia in 1975, the government commenced the implementation of agrarian socialist policies in the nation's agricultural sector.
 The leadership outlined a policy agenda that included the establishment of agricultural cooperatives and collectivization.
 It referred to these policy priorities as the plan to realize a "Super Great Leap Forward" to an agrarian-socialist polity that was linguistically and ideologically inspired by Mao Zedong's Great Leap Forward in China.
 An emphasis on autarkic independence and self-reliance characterized the plan.
 To achieve complete autarky, CPK leadership asserted that the revolution would be sustained by agriculture, rice production in particular.
 The leadership sought to triple Cambodian rice production within a year.
 It evacuated urban residents en masse to rural agriculture-zones, which led to a large supply of agricultural labor.
 The agricultural reform policies coincided with a period of mass starvation and famine from 1975 to 1979.

 The Cambodian Super Great Leap Forward differed from the Chinese Great Leap Forward in several key ways.
 The Chinese communes were intended to decentralize state power, but in Cambodia, all facets of labor and production on the communes were controlled by the state.
 Additionally, Cambodian policy held an underlying sentiment of anti-industrial and anti-urban ideology.
 Furthermore, urban centers managed to mitigate the total collapse of China's rural economy, but rural Cambodia did not have any urban centers from which to receive aid.

 Dr. Kate Frieson, a researcher and policy analyst at Royal Roads University, considers those conditions to have led to the collapse of Cambodia's agricultural economy and to the resultant famine.

+Juche

+In February 1964, Kim Il Sung published "Theses on the Socialist Rural Question in Our Country" (also known as the Rural Theses), which became the backbone of North Korean agricultural policy of Juche and the Workers' Party of Korea (WPK) which aimed to abolish the differences between urban workers and rural peasants by modernizing agriculture and "socializing" the countryside, and sought to transform peasants into "socialist farmers" by increasing their ideological awareness and integrating them into state-managed collective farms to improve living standards within the socialist framework.